Governor John Langdon House Gardens

+At the end of the nineteenth century, Langdon descendants purchased the house and restored it to its eighteenth-century glory.
 The handsome garden, dating from the same era, features restored perennial beds, a rose and grape arbor, and a pavilion.

-Reservations are now being accepted for 2013 and beyond.
+Reservations are now being accepted for 2017 and beyond.

 Take I-95 to Exit 7 towards downtown (Market Street).
 Bear right after the railroad tracks.
 Turn right onto Deer Street.
 Turn left onto Maplewood Avenue.
 Turn left onto State Street.
 Turn right onto Pleasant Street.
 Langdon House is one block down on the left.

-E-mail the Langdon House staff or call 603-436-3205.
+E-mail the Langdon House staff or call 617-994-6671.